Volunteering as a Class/House Project Point Person

 - Fill out an online procurement form for their donation.

-In addition to filling out an online procurement form for your Class/House project, you also need to remind Class/House parents to fill out and turn in their own procurement forms for their contributions by the Procurement Form Deadline.
+You also need to remind Class/House parents to fill out and turn in their own procurement forms for their contributions by the Procurement Form Deadline.
 You can write your own email or use this email template; be sure to replace the placeholder text.
 You can also see an example of how this email may read; please note that the information and dates in this example email are fake.

 > Reminding Class/House Parents to Turn in Their Procurement Forms